 As you are not obtaining a home loan you are at liberty not to do searches although no law firm would advise that you don't.
 With plenty of history conveyancing in Llanrwst the following are examples of what can be revealed and adversely impact future saleability: Refused Planning Applications, Overdue Charges, Outstanding Grants, Railway Schemes,...

 Are there restrictive covenants that are commonly identified during conveyancing in Llanrwst?

 Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the legal transfer of property in Llanrwst.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

-Over the last few months I have been searching for a leasehold apartment up to £245,000 and found one round the corner in Llanrwst I like with amenity areas and railway links nearby, however it's only got 52 years on the lease.
-I can't really find anything else in Llanrwst suitable, so just wondered if I would be making a grave error purchasing a lease with such few years left?
+Over the last few months I have been searching for a ground for flat up to £235,500 and identified one round the corner in Llanrwst I like with a park and railway links in the vicinity, the downside is that it only has 51 remaining years left on the lease.
+There is not much else in Llanrwst in this price bracket, so just wondered if I would be making a mistake purchasing a lease with such few years left?

-If you need a home loan that many years may be an issue.
-Reduce the offer by the anticipated lease extension will cost if not already taken into account.
-If the existing owner has owned the premises for a minimum of twenty four months you can request that they commence the lease extension formalities and pass it to you.
-You can add 90 years to the current lease term with a zero ground rent applied.
-You should speak to your conveyancing lawyer concerning this matter.
+Should you need a home loan the remaining unexpired lease term may be an issue.
+Discount the price by the anticipated lease extension will cost if it has not already been discounted.
+If the existing owner has owned the property for a minimum of 2 years you can ask them to commence the lease extension formalities and pass it to you.
+You can add 90 years to the current lease with a zero ground rent applied.
+You should speak to your conveyancing solicitor regarding this matter.